PriankaV/priankav/README.md

 - 🔭 I’m currently working on a **Tenant Management System (TMS)**, a web-based portal to streamline communication between property managers and renters.
 - 🌱 I’m learning about **Supply Chain Optimization** and diving into related projects to apply data science to real-world problems.
-- 👯 ’m actively looking to collaborate on hackathons and open-source projects!
+- 👯 I’m actively looking to collaborate on hackathons and open-source projects!
 Feel free to reach out to me on LinkedIn.
 - 💡 I love solving problems with data and building tools that create efficiency and make life easier.
 <!--
 **PriankaV/priankav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.